androsparks/blogabble/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### Testing/Demoing the App

+In order to seed the database with writers, posts, comments, run the following command in the root directory:

+-`node server/db/seeds/index.js`

+Each writer will have password of '12345678'.
+This can be adjusted in the seed file.

 ### Dependencies

 | BackEnd             | FrontEnd           |